Other Blogs

 The winner was obvious: Medium reasoning effort.
 It provided the same quality as High at half the cost and time.
 You can see all the results on the evals page.

 Since then GPT-5.1 dropped (18.11.2025).
 Early runs on the same "medium" reasoning setting show 2-3x faster completions than GPT-5 with slightly lower quality on adherence and aesthetics.
 On overall capability it sits between Gemini 2.5 Pro and GPT-5 for my workload.
 Given the speed, I now prefer GPT-5.1 for model generation when I need fast iteration, and fall back to GPT-5 when that last bit of quality matters.
 Both stay in the harness so the scoreboard decides, not vibes.
+(That was the state of play in late 2025.
+The roster has churned a lot since, more on that further down.)

 I'm constantly tweaking variables like these and re-running evals: